Are you considering Azure Virtual Desktop for your organization’s virtualization needs?

 With V2 Cloud, you can leverage a simple, transparent, and cost-effective pricing structure that includes all costs in one bundle – with no hidden subscription, support, or usage charges.
 Unlike confusing Azure Virtual Desktop costs, V2 Cloud ensures that your budget will remain controlled, with no surprises or hidden fees.

 V2 Cloud’s monthly and yearly pricing options reduce the up-front cost making it an affordable and go-to option.
-We also offer free, dedicated technical support for smooth cloud migration and onboarding experience.
+We also offer dedicated technical support for smooth cloud migration and onboarding experience.

 Calculate the estimated pricing for V2 Cloud as per your number of users for the Basic and Business plans here.
 Explore what else we offer to make your cloud virtualization experience more seamless and efficient.